 State Department of Education.
-SDE indicates that this section will increase expenses by \$9,591,138 in FY 2020-21 for screening tools, storage and reporting system training, initial training for teachers, professional development for teachers, and diagnostic assessments for the required screening and interventions.
-Following implementation, recurring General Fund expenses will decrease to \$5,559,000 beginning in FY 2021-22 for additional screening and diagnostic tools.
+SDE indicates that this section will increase General Fund expenses of the agency by \$9,591,138 in FY 2020-21 for screening tools, storage and reporting system training, initial training for teachers, professional development for teachers, and diagnostic assessments for the required screening and interventions.
+Following implementation, recurring General Fund expenses of the agency will decrease to \$5,559,000 beginning in FY 2021-22 for additional screening and diagnostic tools.